jamesroyston/steezy-clone/README.md

 - mongoose / mongodb
 - serving on mongoAtlas and heroku
 - only worried about 1080p resolution for mvp
-- not going to worry about having a dev branch because it's unnecessary overhead for this project
+- not going to worry about branching because it's unnecessary overhead for this project
 - starting point:
     - I want to start with the mockups.
 I feel like a basic layout won't take too long to accomplish based on the figma screens
     - need to review auth gist I built a while back, should be an easy drop in for auth that supports signup/login/logout/unique accounts
     - will need to decide whether to store images in db with gridFS or just use the string of image name and dynamically select an asset that lives in the client
+- app will need to be responsive probably
+- for the data analytics, especially case 3, I am assuming that I only need to determine the percent watched on a per visit basis.
+    - Further explained, I'm only sending my start and stop ranges to the backend per visit to a classes/{id} route.